WasatchPhotonics/Python-USB-WP-Raman-Examples/README.md

 and will not add a program "python.exe" to your path.

-However, it will add a "py.exe" to your path, which you should be able to confirm by opening a DOS or Git Cmd shell and typing:
+However, it will add a "py.exe" to your path, which you should be able to confirm by opening Command Prompt or Git Cmd shell and typing:

     C:> where py
     C:\Windows\py.exe